omgrly/python_recruitment_ISAAC/README.md

 ```

 > **Note**
-> The callback method as a `Float32` parameter.
+> The callback method receives the temperature as a `Float32` parameter.
 To get the `float` value, you'll need to unpack it using `temperature.data`.

 ## The simple way